wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk-manually.rst

 WPK packages will generally contain the complete agent code, however, this is not required.

 A WPK package must contain an installation program in binary form or a script in any language supported by the agent (Bash, Python, etc).
-Canonical WPK packages must contain a Bash script named ``upgrade.sh`` for UNIX or ``upgrade.bat`` for Windows.
+Linux WPK packages must contain a Bash script named ``upgrade.sh`` for UNIX or ``upgrade.bat`` for Windows.
 This program must:

     * fork itself, as the parent will return 0 immediately,
     * restart the agent, and